-Unless otherwise specified in the guidelines for applicants, service contracts meeting these criteria s may be charged to heading 1 - human resources.

-b) travel and subsistence costs for staff and other persons taking part in the Action, provided they do not exceed those normally borne by the Beneficiary(ies) according to its rules and regulations, or the rates published by the European Commission at the time of such mission if reimbursed on the basis of simplified cost options;
+Unless otherwise specified in the guidelines for applicants, service contracts meeting these criteria may be charged to heading 1 - human resources. may be charged to heading 1 - human resources. -- -- -- b) travel and subsistence costs for staff and other persons taking part in the Action, provided they do not exceed those normally borne by the Beneficiary(ies) according to its rules and regulations, or the rates published by the European Commission at the time of such mission if reimbursed on the basis of simplified cost options;